wilmoore/frontend-packagers/readme.md

 -   Use *[bower][bower]* under the hood.
 -   Make the loader optional and allow loader plug-ins (i.e. [requirejs][requirejs]).
--   Support zip/tarballs and ad-hoc git repositories via the manifest (but you get that for free by using *[bower][bower]*.
+-   Support zip/tarballs and especially git/private repositories via the manifest (but you get that for free by using *[bower][bower]*.

 Library and component authors, may want to consider using deploying behind a [UMD][umdjs] wrapper and support the various package managers by authoring both {component,package}.json for front-end and npm (where appropriate).